rokath/trice/docs/TriceUserGuide.md

     - The `til.json` is a serialized key-value map, where
       - the keys are the IDs i and
       - the values are *Trice* format string structs (bit width plus format string) named f.
-      - When de-serializing it is not impossible, that an ID is used more than one times.
+      - When de-serializing, it is not impossible, that an ID is used more than one times.
 This can only happen, when **til.json** was edited manually, what normally is not done.
         - The trice tool will report that as error and stop.
       - This ID look-up is the key-value map `idToFmt TriceIDLookUp` as `map[TriceID]TriceFmt`.
         - Each ID i as key, points to one and only one f.